mh-zhou/NAP-SCAF/README.md

 ## Acknowledgement

 This repository is a cleaned research-code release.
 It is intended to make the main NAP-SCAF pipeline easier to inspect, run, and extend.

+Note: This repository is a cleaned and refactored version of the original research code.
+Some experimental, redundant, and project-specific files were removed for clarity.
+AI assistance was used only for code organization and documentation polishing; the core model design and experimental logic follow the NAP-SCAF paper.